stanfordpython/python-assignments/assign0/README.md

 ### Hints

-You can compare that two strings are the same by using `==`.
+You can check that an element is contained in a collection by using the keyword `in`.

 ## Keeper of the Bridge of Death

-Before anything else, watch [this four-minute video](https://www.youtube.com/watch?v=dPOyOM7wxlE) (cw: gun violence) on Youtube.
+Before anything else, watch [this four-minute video](https://www.youtube.com/watch?v=dPOyOM7wxlE) on Youtube.
 The transcript can be found [here](http://www.montypython.net/scripts/HG-bridgescene.php).

-In this assignment, you program will play the part of the keeper of the bridge of death (a.k.a. the old man from Scene 24), and the user will play the part of the travelling knights.
+In this assignment, you program will play the part of the keeper of the Bridge of Death (a.k.a. the old man from Scene 24), and the user will play the part of the travelling knights.
 Through this assignment, you will gain practice with file reading, lists and strings.

 First, create a file called `answers.txt` containing the following input: